MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-replicate.md

 1. On a Hyper-V server, go to the Hyper-V Manager.
 Select **Hyper-V Manager > Connect to server**.

 1. On the **Select Computer** dialog box, select **Another computer**.
-Browse to the Azure Stack HCI server, and then select **OK**.
+Browse to the Azure Local machine, and then select **OK**.

-1. Map the drive on your Azure Stack HCI server where you downloaded the VHD.
+1. Map the drive on your Azure Local machine where you downloaded the VHD.
 Connect to this drive using File Explorer.
-Verify that you can access the location where the VHD was downloaded on your Azure Stack HCI server.
+Verify that you can access the location where the VHD was downloaded on your Azure Local machine.

 1. On your Hyper-V server, from the **Actions** pane, select **Import Virtual Machine**.
 This starts a wizard.
 Go through the steps of the wizard.
 Accept the defaults except on the following:

-    1. On the **Locate Folder** page, point to the folder that has the VHD (folder name is AzureMigrateApplianceHCI_v25.24.02.07) that you downloaded on your Azure Stack HCI server.
+    1. On the **Locate Folder** page, point to the folder that has the VHD (folder name is AzureMigrateApplianceHCI_v25.24.02.07) that you downloaded on your Azure Local machine.
     1. On the **Connect Network** page, select a switch from the dropdown list for **Connection**.
 Create a VM using the VHD you downloaded, then start and sign into the VM.
 Make sure the VM has access to the internet.
     1. Finally review the settings and select **Finish**.